-When I write articles I refer to real estate agents and Realtors.
+When I write articles on this site I refer to real estate agents and Realtors often.
 Many people feel that a real estate agent and a Realtor are the same thing, however there are some big differences.
 If you are a home buyer or home seller, there will be a difference in the ethical responsibility of a Realtor versus a real estate agent.
 There are also many differences for the agents and Realtors themselves on whether they choose to be a Realtor or stay a real estate agent.
-Realtors generally have more ethical responsibilities and more tools at their disposal to help buyers and sellers.
+Realtors generally have more ethical responsibilities than real estate agents, but does that really make a difference to a buyer or seller?
+I used to be a Realtor for 14 years, but I recently became just a real estate agent.

 Why would a real estate agent want to be a Realtor?

 Being a real estate agent involves getting licensed in the state you want to work in and hanging your license with a broker.
 There are 1,150,141 Realtors as of March 25, 2016, out of about 2,500,000 real estate agents.
 About half of all agents are Realtors.
 Being a Realtor comes with many perks besides just being able to say you are a Realtor.
-Many MLS boards require their members be a Realtor to gain access to the MLS.
-If you do not become a Realtor, you may not have access to MLS, which is vitally important to real estate agents.
+Many MLS boards require their members be a Realtor to gain access to the MLS or charge more for those who are not Realtors.

 Being a Realtor also gives you access to many organizations.